Reaching vulnerable people affected by the war in Ukraine, seeking safety in Poland.

 - Willing to work with a cross-cultural team, determined to connect with people regardless of language barriers

 Frequently Asked Questions

-Basic accommodation in a team house located in Ożarów Mazowiecki.
-Please bring your own towel and sleeping bag.
-Pillows and bedsheets are provided.
-Expect simple beds, shared rooms (2-3 people) and shared bathrooms.
+Basic accommodation in a team house located in Warsaw.
+Please bring your own towel.
+Bedding is provided.
+Expect simple beds, shared rooms (2-4 people) and shared bathrooms.

-Meals at team house are provided (breakfast and a cooked lunch/dinner, snacks).
+Food at team house is provided (breakfast and a cooked lunch/dinner, snacks).

-Participants need to arrange and cover their travel expense to and from Warsaw.
+Participants need to arrange and cover their travel expense to and from the Team House in Warsaw.

 We recommend a flight to Chopin International Airport (WAW) or Warsaw Modlin Airport (WMI).

 You will receive further directions in the Info for participants, incl. precise address and phone numbers.

 Participants should be healthy and fit, able to work with kids and engage in moderate physical work.